Monday to Friday: 9:00 AM - 6:30 PM

 3. Free Zone Company

 Although a Free Trade Zone is within the boundaries of the Republic of Turkey, it is treated as if it were a territory abroad.
-National regulations relating to foreign trade, financial and economic areas are partially applicable to Free Trade Zones.
-There are 20 Free Trade Zones in Turkey and their annual trade volume amounted to more than $ 23 billion in year 2005.
+National regulations relating to foreign trade, and financial and economic areas are partially applicable to Free Trade Zones.
+There are 18 Free Trade Zones in Turkey and their annual trade volume amounted to more than $ 23 billion in the year 2022.

-4. Liaison Office
+4. Liaison Office in Turkey

-5. Company Branch
+5. Company Branch Formation in Turkey

-Branch offices have autonomous capital and accounting to carry out commercial transactions with third parties, although they are closely associated with the parent company in respect of internal management.
-This means that rights, debts, profits and losses of the branch offices are assumed by the parent company.
+A Turkish branch office or a non-Turkish company branch has autonomous capital and accounting to carry out commercial transactions with third parties, although they are closely associated with the parent company in respect of internal management.
+This means that rights, debts, profits, and losses of the branch offices are assumed by the parent company.

 Reach us for Types of Companies in Turkey

 Since its foundation, Legalixa Law Firm has been the choice of numerous clients in Turkey.
 We’ve always worked differently than other law firms.
 We are committed to remaining forward-thinking and preparing for the dynamically changing world of business law.
-You may reach our law firm for Types of Companies in Turkey by sending an email or through Contact page.